 Take 100 grams of the sample and mix with 500 grams of distilled water in a water bath.
 Get a test sample from the diluted mixture for testing and correct using the dilution factor used.

 Avoid sampling in a high humidity environment.
-Take samples from different regions of the population using a tubular trier, transfer to a dry clean container and seal immediately.
+Take samples from different parts/regions of the mass to be tested using a tubular trier and then transfer the collected samples to a dry clean container and seal immediately.

-Roll and invert the container to make the sample homogenous.
+Roll and invert the container to make the sample homogeneous.
 If there are lumps, sieve the sample, grind the residue and sieve again.
-Test immediately or keep the sample in airtight container.
+Test immediately or keep the sample in an airtight container for analysis at a later date.

-Take samples from a batch of bulk butter using a stainless steel trier from the different sections, which you will then combine to obtain a homogenous sample.
+Take samples from a batch of bulk butter using a stainless steel trier from the different sections, which you will then mix to obtain a homogeneous sample.

 For small pieces of cheese take the entire cheese block while for the larger cheese blocks, obtain samples using triers that reach into the centre of the cheese block.